AI4HealthUOL/ecg-llm/README.md

 - Python 3.10
 - CUDA-compatible GPU (for training and inference)
-- Access to Hugging Face Hub
-- Access to Hugging Face Pro when
+- Access to Hugging Face
 - API keys for OpenRouter and LiteLLM for evaluation

 ### Installation